4-Hydroxyestrone: Biochemical Studies Related to 4-OHE1's Role as a Carcinogen and Neuroestrogen

 4-OHE1 behaves similarly to 17β-E2 in electron emission processes.
 A study on electron emission of 17β-E2 demonstrated that 4-OHE1, as a secondary metabolite, can emit electrons in a similar mechanism post-UV excitation.
 Additionally, studies related to the central nervous system (CNS) observed that the hydroxylation process in 17β-E2 also occurs in cerebral enzymes.

 In 2019, 4-OHE1 was detected within human urine from breast cancer patients, reinforcing its association with cancer.
 Moreover, 4-OHE1 has been found to confer chemotherepeutic resistance, against docetaxel.

-In 2020, studies comparing 17β-E2 and hydroxy esterone revealed that 4-OHE1 contributes to the cytoplasmic translocation of p53, a key tumor supressor protein, contributing to its role in cellular responses from stress and damage.
+In 2020, studies comparing 17β-E2 and hydroxy esterone revealed that 4-OHE1 contributes to the cytoplasmic translocation of p53, a key tumor suppressor protein, contributing to its role in cellular responses from stress and damage.